RedstoneWizard08/ultrabingo/readme.md

 # Credits & Contributors
 - Baphomet's Bingo created & maintained by Clearwater
 - Angry integration support and consultation by EternalUnion

+A **huge** thank you to the following members of the ULTRAKILL and Angry community who helped me test this mod out and helped me track down bugs and other problems: Frizou, FruitCircuit, JOE, LambCG, Lena, CEO of Gaming, Draghtnim

 ### Baphomet's Bingo uses the following libraries/dependencies: